AlexShukla/AlexShukla/README.md

 - 👋 Hi, I’m @AlexShukla
-- 👀 I’m interested in Crypto Web3
+- 👀 I’m interested in nothing, tired
-- 🌱 I’m currently learning Cryptography
+- 🌱 I’m currently learning 🌻
 - 💞️ I’m looking to collaborate on Self
 - 📫 How to reach me "No need to reach 🥲"
 - 😄 Pronouns: he/him